Invoicing & Payments

 If you have fallen behind on approvals, the Approve All action creates invoices for every overdue period across all recurring projects in one click.
 This is useful after a vacation or when catching up on administrative tasks.

 Note: Billing periods must be approved in sequential order.
 You cannot skip ahead and approve a future period before approving or skipping the current one.
 This ensures your invoice history has no gaps.
+Recurring purchases follow the same sequential approval pattern.

 Payment Tracking

 Record every payment you receive against an invoice to keep your financials accurate and up to date.
 Belvak automatically updates invoice statuses based on the payments you log, so you always know which invoices are settled and which have outstanding balances.
+If the client was introduced by a partner, recording the payment can generate a commission entry when the partner's rules allow it.
+See how commissions are generated for the full lifecycle.

 Recording a Payment